-- 2.1 From the start of the strategy development process, the partnership was keen to ensure public and stakeholder agreement on the basic scope of the strategy: its vision for the future, key objectives, and boundary.
-The public and stakeholder consultation in summer 2015 sought comments on the scope of the strategy and on issues and potential opportunities.
-Comments were overwhelmingly supportive of the proposed strategy scope.
-Some minor amendments have been made to the vision and objectives as a result of these comments, but the boundary remains unchanged. - 2.2 The updated vision and objectives are set out below.
+2.1 From the start of the strategy development process, the partnership was keen to ensure public and stakeholder agreement on the basic scope of the strategy: its vision for the future, key objectives, and boundary.
+The scope of the strategy, set out below, reflects the views of the public and stakeholders expressed in two stages of public consultation in 2015 and 2017.

+2.2 The updated vision and objectives are set out below.